Smile for miles! It's the best touring motorbikes

-If you decide that you want to go touring on two wheels, the first decision you need to make is what motorbike you will use.
+If you decide that you want to go touring on two wheels for long distances, the first decision you need to make is what motorbike you will use.
 Getting this wrong has the potential to make or break your trip.

 The starting point should be the type of touring you intend to do.
-A lightweight off-roader may be the perfect choice to explore the Trans European Trail, but will be horribly uncomfortable and impractical on the motorway.
+A lightweight off-roader may be the perfect choice to explore the Trans European Trail, but it could be horribly uncomfortable and impractical on the motorway.

 Touring motorbikes for the road